Act 3: Recap

 Three acts, one consistent arc:

 Every act reacted to the one before it.
 Act 2's KV cache only mattered because you had watched Act 1's forward pass crawl.
-Act 3's paged cache only mattered because you had built Act 2's contiguous one and seen exactly how it would fragment under load.
+Act 3's paged cache only mattered because you had built Act 2's contiguous one and seen it recopy the whole history on every appended token.
 Nothing was abstract.

 What's still missing